electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/audiconnect/_index.md

 weight: 3
 ---

-The digital functions and capabilties are described in the below sections.
+The digital functions and capabilities are described in the below sections.

 {{% children description="true" depth="1" %}}